loldenburg/datalayertests-gcp/README.md

 1. Have Git installed on your machine https://git-scm.com/downloads
 2. For local runs & tests, you nodeJS, Python 3.9 (3.6-3.10 should also work) and an IDE (recommended: PyCharm)
-3. Install the Google CLoud SDK CLI (see: https://cloud.google.com/sdk)
+3. Install the Google Cloud SDK CLI (see: https://cloud.google.com/sdk)
+4. Authenticate Google Cloud SDK CLI: `gcloud auth login --update-adc`

 ## 2. Fork the GitHub repo